MicrosoftDocs/azure-devops-docs/docs/package/get-started-maven.md

 monikerRange: '>= tfs-2018'
 ---

-# Get started with Maven Package Management in VSTS and TFS
+# Get started with Maven Azure Artifacts in Azure DevOps Services and TFS

-**VSTS** | **TFS 2018**
+**Azure DevOps Services** | **TFS 2018**

 ## Before you start

-This guide assumes you've already set up Package Management.
-You can check out how to install and license the extension in the
-[Install and license Package Management guide](install.md), or go directly to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed) listing to install it.
+This guide assumes you've already set up Azure Artifacts.
+You can check out how to install and license the extension in the [Install and license Azure Artifacts guide](install.md), or go directly to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed) listing to install it.

 ### Prerequisites

 1. Apache Maven installed.
 It can be downloaded from the [Apache Maven Site](https://maven.apache.org/download.cgi).

-1. Have [Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed) installed in your VSTS account.
+1. Have [Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed) installed in your Azure DevOps Services account.

 <a name="create-a-feed"></a>